BhumoYangzom/Individual-Passion-Project-/README.md

 # Individual-Passion-Project-
-This is an individual passion project that I have started working on for winter break 2020.
+This repot is place for individual passion project that I intend to start working on for winter break 2020.

+Learning resources for the project:

 * [Dev Ops](https://github.com/CSC-DevOps/Course)